nrdmn/elbrus-docs/README.md

 It is not clear what the difference between ALOPF1 and ALOPF11 is.

+TODO: seems like ALS and ALES can have different opcode extension numbers

 #### ALES - Arithmetic-logical extension syllables

 Bit     | Description